• Skip to primary navigation

 ice cream in a bag ingredients

 This homemade ice cream will be made in zip top bags.
-You will want a gallon sized bag and a quart sized bag.
-Simply pour your ingredients into the quart sized bag and close.
+Simply pour your ingredients into the quart-sized bag and close.
 Make sure the bag is tightly sealed.

 child pouring sugar into a large ziploc bag